Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Rationale

-\para{Other alternatives.} We have also considered other map-based alternatives.
-For example, the \emph{3D minimap} provides a three-dimensional representation of the environment and can be implemented on either flat-screen or AR displays.
-However, 3D minimaps typically rely heavily on interactions such as panning, tilting, zooming, or rotation to fully leverage their advantages.
-Because our current investigation prioritizes evaluating the impact of visual representations themselves (without the influence of interactive complexity), we intentionally avoid these interactions in our study.
-Thus, we reserve exploration of interactive 3D minimaps and other advanced visualization methods for future research.
+\para{Alternatives.} World-in-Miniature (WiM)~\cite{Stoakley1995WIM, Danluk2021WiMs} provides a three-dimensional representation of the environment and can be implemented on flat-screen or AR displays.
+However, WiM typically relies heavily on interactions such as panning, tilting, zooming, or rotation to fully leverage their advantages.
+Because our current investigation prioritizes evaluating the impact of the visual representations themselves (without the influence of interactive complexity), we intentionally avoided such interactions in our study.
+Thus, we reserve exploration of interactive WiM and other advanced visualization methods for future research.